StaysafeUK/api-prime/README.md

 This API provides a simple way to find the prime factors of a given integer, list of prime numbers, previous prime number, next prime numbers and all prime number api's.

+The API is built using a Docker Container

 ## Index

 - [How to Use](#how-to-use)